faltiska/Matcha-TTS-24k/README.md

 Compared to the original MatchaTTS, I did the following:
 - I have increased the decoder model capacity
+- I have increased the TextEncoder model capacity
 - I have switched to an AdamW optimizer
 - I have added Vocos using a model trained on 24KHz audio
 - I have increased the TextEncoder model size